daiasjose08/DevOpsLab/Pre-requisites/readme.md

  1. Import some sample data

-     Back in the solution, select Tables, Listing, The Import dropdow and select Import data from excel
+     Back in the solution, select Tables, Listing, The Import dropdown and select Import data from excel

      ![alt text](image-3.png)